Optimization

 How it works:

-2. REST handler transforms SPL to include the tenx-inflate macro
+2. The handler rewrites the search to include the tenx-inflate macro and creates a Splunk search job

-3. Macro joins compact events with templates from KV Store
+3. The macro joins compact events with templates from the KV Store

 4. Full-fidelity events returned with original field names and values